thdurand4/PodiumASM/docs/source/INSTALL.rst

 2. Adapt `tools_path.yaml`
 --------------------------

-As CulebrONT uses many tools, you must install them using one of the two following possibilities:
+As PodiumASM uses many tools, you must install them using env modules possibilities :

-1. Either through the |Singularity| containers,

-2. Or using the ``module load`` mode,
+1. Or using the ``module load`` mode,

 .. code-block:: bash

-   culebrONT install_cluster --help
+   podiumASM install_cluster --help
-   culebrONT install_cluster --scheduler slurm --env modules
+   podiumASM install_cluster --scheduler slurm --env modules
-   # OR
-   culebrONT install_cluster --scheduler slurm --env singularity

-If ``--env singularity`` argument is specified, CulebrONT will download previously build Singularity images, containing the complete environment need to run CulebrONT (tools and dependencies).

-Adapt the file :file:``tools_path.yaml`` - in YAML (Yet Another Markup Language) - format  to indicate CulebrONT where the different tools are installed on your cluster.
+Adapt the file :file:``tools_path.yaml`` - in YAML (Yet Another Markup Language) - format to indicate podiumASM where the different tools are installed on your cluster.
 See the section :ref:`3.
 How to configure tools_path.yaml` for details.